An Accurate, Scalable and Verifiable Protocol for Federated Differentially Private Averaging: Proofs of Differential Privacy Guarantees

 which, for the approximate average $\hat{X}^{avg}$, gives a total variance of:

-We can see that when $\rndn=n$ (no malicious user), Equation \eqref{eq:var_cdp_ind1} exactly corresponds to the variance required by the centralized Gaussian mechanism in Equation \eqref{eq:var_cdp}, hence \gopa will achieve the same utility.
-When there are malicious users, each honest user needs to add a factor $n/\rndn$ more noise to compensate for the fact that malicious users can subtract their own inputs and independent noise terms from $\hat{X}^{avg}$.
+We can see that when $\rndn=n$ (no malicious user, no dropout), Equation \eqref{eq:var_cdp_ind1} exactly corresponds to the variance required by the centralized Gaussian mechanism in Equation \eqref{eq:var_cdp}, hence \gopa will achieve the same utility.
+When there are malicious users and/or dropouts, each honest user needs to add a factor $n/\rndn$ more noise to compensate. for the fact that drop out users do not participate and malicious users can subtract their own inputs and independent noise terms from $\hat{X}^{avg}$.
 This is consistent with previous work on distributed noise generation under malicious parties \cite{Shi2011}.

-Now, given some $\kappa > 0$, let $\sigma_\Delta^2= \kappa\sigma_\eta^2$ if $G$ is the complete graph, $\sigma_\Delta^2= \frac{1}{\lfloor (k-1)\honestfraction/3 \rfloor-1} + (12+6\log (\rndn))/\rndn$ for the random $k$-out graph, and $\sigma_\Delta^2 = \kappa \rndn^2\sigma_\eta^2/3$ for an arbitrary connected $G^H$.
+Now, given some $\kappa > 0$, let $\sigma_\Delta^2= \kappa\sigma_\eta^2$ if $G$ is the complete graph, $\sigma_\Delta^2 = \kappa\sigma_\eta^2\rndn(\frac{1}{\lfloor (k-1)\honestfraction/3 \rfloor-1} + (12+6\log(\rndn))/\rndn)$ for the random $k$-out graph, and $\sigma_\Delta^2 = \kappa \rndn^2\sigma_\eta^2/3$ for an arbitrary connected $G^H$.
 In all cases, the value of $\theta$ in Theorems \ref{thm:diffprivacy}, \ref{thm:diffprivacy-complete} and \ref{thm:diffprivacy-random} after plugging $\sigma_\Delta^2$ gives